MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/my-sites-overview.md

 ### Sites

-The **Sites** tab lists the sites that the user is following and suggested sites that the user might find interesting.
-The user can use this to easily keep track of the sites he or she is most interested in.
+The **Sites** tab lists the sites that the users are following and suggested sites that they find interesting.
+The users can use this to easily keep track of the sites they are most interested in.

 ### About me